Smoke rising from Fuego Volcano Guatemala, man jumping in front of erupting volcano, man in white shirt and brown pants

 V-Hiking Tours Acatenango Volcano overnight hike

-Meeting point: Pick-up from your accommodation in Antigua
+Meeting point: Pick-up from one of 3 meeting points in Antigua

 Departure time: 7am